SoK: Speedy Secure Finality: The Ethereum Consensus Protocol

-Gasper requires anywhere from 64 to 95 slots to finalize blocks.
-This means that any transaction on Ethereum can take 12.8 to 19 minutes.
-On average it takes 12-15 minutes to finalize any given block.
-This is a long amount of time during which blocks are subject to reorganizations.
-There exists a possibility for validators to execute a \textit{reorg attack} to extract MEV which can disincentivize honestly following the protocol. \\\\ Balancing attacks have been discovered \cite{attacks} that can allow a validator controlling a small fraction of total network stake and no control over network delay to achieve long-range reorg attacks. \\\\ A reorg attack typically refers to an attempt by an adversary to fork out a block it has observed.
-This is predominant in PoW blockchains where the adversary wants to get the MEV in the block for themselves.
-This is called a \textit{ex post} attack.
-However, Gasper allows for a type of reorg attack called \textit{ex ante} attack.
-Here, an adversary can reorg future blocks that are unknown to the adversary at the time of the attack.
-This can be done to reorg $k$ number of blocks (also called $k-reorg$), which can give the adversary $12k$ seconds to propose a block and achieve more MEV. \\\\ A chain reorganization of this type can be executed even when only probabilistic network delays are assumed.
+A chain reorganization of this type can be executed even when only probabilistic network delays are assumed.
 Here is a detailed example outlining a 2-block reorganization (2-reorg): \begin{enumerate} \item In slot $n + 1$, the adversary privately proposes block $n+1$ atop block $n$ and casts a corresponding attestation for it.
 Both the block and the attestation are withheld to facilitate a subsequent reorganization. \item The proposer of slot $n + 2$, lacking visibility of the adversarial block $n + 1$, builds atop block $n$.
 The adversary then executes a 'balancing attack' by releasing block $n + 1$ and the withheld attestation mid-slot.
 This forces a split in the slot $n + 2$ attestation committee: one fraction votes for block $n + 2$ (the public head), while the other fraction observes the adversarial weight and pivots to block $n + 1$. \item In slot $n+3$, the proposer builds atop block $n+2$ based on their current view of the chain.
 The adversary then publishes two latent attestations to the network; since these are processed by a majority of the slot $n+3$ committee prior to attesting, the LMD-GHOST weight tips in favor of the $n+1$ branch.
 This forces a majority vote for block $n+1$ as the current head. \item By slot $n + 4$, the fork-choice rule favors the $n + 1$ branch, leading the proposer to extend block $n + 1$ with block $n + 4$.
 This concludes the reorganization attack, where the sequence $\{n+2, n+3\}$ is supplanted by the adversarial branch $\{n+1, n+4\}$, resulting in the orphaning of the former. \end{enumerate}

 If an adversary has control of network delays, then $2k-1$ adversarial validators are enough to pull off a k-reorg attack.
 If the network delay is probabilistic instead, a small fraction of adversarial validators are enough to pull off an attack.